 Most squash are either green or yellow on the outside and have a hard shell.
 That’s no exception here.
 Spaghetti squash is yellow on the outside and yellow on the inside.
 Once you slice it in half, you’ll find a bunch of seeds with what looks like overgrown stringy fibres.
 You’ll want to scoop this out, before you do anything with it.
 Spaghetti squash has a neutral taste.

 Spaghetti squash got it’s name because of it’s appearance after its been cooked.
 That’s because once cooked, you can literally take a fork and when you break the meaty inside apart it resembles course spaghetti.
 People often use spaghetti squash as a substitute for spaghetti pasta.
+This recipe for Spaghetti Squash and Meatballs is a prime example of how Whole30iers substitute spaghetti for spaghetti squash.

 The acorn squash is green on the outside and an orange colour on the inside.
 Acorn squash is also referred to as pepper squash for a good reason.
 You would prepare acorn squash like any other squash by scooping out the seeds and any overgrown fibres inside.
 Acorn squash has a neutral taste with a “peppery” flavour.
 Acorn squash is often use as a vessel for stuffing mixtures.